Pomanders

 PREPARATION -

-Cut copper wire to a length that is about 3 inches longer than the orange from bottom to stem (top)
+• Cut copper wire to a length that is several inches longer than the orange from bottom to stem

 NOTES -

-Naval oranges are preferred for their thick skin - clementines, lemons, and limes can also be used, even smaller grapefruits.
+Naval oranges are preferred for their thick skin - clementines, lemons, and limes can also be used, and smaller grapefruits.
 There is a higher risk of mold and rot with larger fruits.
+The pomanders will shrink significantly, so don’t worry about perfection - the drying process is organic and will take about 3 to 6 weeks to cure.